Start your digital transformation journey now

 Factors such as level of commitment and motivational triggers were taken into account to dose patient support wisely.

-As a result, the communication program increased the adherence of patients with heart disease by 2.8 months.
+the communication program increased the adherence of patients with heart disease by 2.8 months.
 The adherence of patients with diabetes increased by 4.1 months.